nodemailer/wildduck/README.md

 ### Todo

+Does it work?
+Yes, it does.
+You can run the server and get a working IMAP server for mail store, LMTP server for pushing messages to the mail store and HTTP API server to create new users.

 Is the server scalable?
 Not yet.
 These are some actions that must be done:

 1. Separate attachments from indexed mime tree and store these to GridFS.
 Currently entire message is loaded whenever a FETCH or SEARCH call is made (unless body needs not to be touched, for example if only FLAGs are checked)